Endocrine System

 | Testosterone | Testes | Muscles, Bones, Skin | Promotes male reproductive system development and secondary sexual characteristics. |

-The pituitary gland acts like a manager in a factory, receiving instructions from the hypothalamus (CEO) and controlling the production of key hormones that regulate other glands.
+The pituitary gland receives signals from the hypothalamus and releases hormones that regulate other endocrine glands.

 | Hormone | Function | Impact on Athletes |